Dr-Zhuang/FAA-Net-IRSTD/README.md

 ### 2.Configuration parameters in config.py

 ### 3.train
-For example, to train the FAA model on the NUAA-SIRST dataset, modify the parameters in config.py accordingly.
+For example, to train the FAA model on the NUDT-SIRST dataset, modify the parameters in config.py accordingly.
 ```
-task_name = 'NUAA'
+task_name = 'NUDT'
 learning_rate = 1e-4
 batch_size = 8
 model_name = 'FAA'